15. Provisions and Contingent Liabilities

 Quarterly financial reviews have been carried out as per extant RBI and SEBI guidelines, and reporting / filing of the prescribed information have been complied with by the Bank.

-14.11 The Bank has deposited an amount of ' 599.91 Crore ('563.54 Crore during the previous year) towards disputed tax liability.
+14.12 The Bank has deposited an amount of Rs.
+603.26 crore (Rs.599.91 crore during the previous year) towards disputed tax liability.
 In the opinion of the Bank, no provision is considered necessary based on favourable decisions by various courts.

-As per the Companies Act 2013, dividends unclaimed for more than seven years from the date of their declaration and all shares in respect of which dividends remain unclaimed for the last seven consecutive years are to be transferred to Investor Education and Protection Fund.
+As per the Companies Act 2013 read with IEPF rules, dividends unclaimed for more than seven years from the date of their declaration, all shares in respect of which dividends remain unclaimed for the last seven consecutive years and the application money received by the Bank for allotment of shares being due for refund/unclaimed for seven years, are to be transferred to Investor Education and Protection Fund.

 a.
 Claims against the Bank not acknowledged as debts